berkgedik92/language_practice_application/README.md

 MongoDB must be running while the server is running.

-After installing those two dependencies, a compiled JAR file can be found in /Server/languageapp.war.
+After installing those two dependencies, a compiled WAR file can be found in /Server/languageAppServer.war.
 It can be run by the following command:

-//TODO: Compile the JAR file and put it to Git repository
 ```
-java -jar /Server/languageapp.jar
+java -jar /Server/languageAppServer.war
 ```

 ### WebAdminUI